-The following procedures will be used if a scholar becomes ill while in school:
+The following procedures will be used if a student becomes ill while in school:

-- The scholar will request permission to go to the school nurse. - If the scholar is ill, the scholar will report to school nurse who will: - contact the parent to send the scholar home.
-Once a scholar leaves the school, that scholar will not be allowed to attend or participate in or attend a school-sponsored activity that school day. - We do have a full-time nurse on staff at HOPE Prima. - If the scholar is to take prescribed medicine, it will be administered in accordance with state statutes and school policy.
-The School Medication Permission and Instruction form must be brought in with the medication and stored in the school office. - The scholar is responsible for coming to the nurse's office when they need to take their medication.
+- The student will request permission to go to the wellness room. - If the student is ill, the student will report to a wellness room staff member who will: - contact the parent in order to send the student home.
+Once a student leaves the school, that student will not be allowed to attend or participate in or attend a school-sponsored activity that school day. - We do not have a full-time nurse on staff at HOPE. - If the student is to take prescribed medicine, it will be administered in accordance with state statutes and school policy.
+The School Medication Permission and Instruction form must be brought in with the medication and stored in the school office. - The student is responsible for coming to the office when they need to take their medication.
 Scholars without a prescribed medication without a parent/doctor's signature are not permitted to go to the front office for medication.